 Indicates whether the UE supports cell DTX and/or DRX operation by RRC configuration.
 The supported number of cell DTX/DRX patterns per cell group is 2, regardless of each pattern is for cell DTX only, cell DRX only, or both.
+The cell DTX/DRX operation is only supported for sTRP.